28 Days Later: The Aftermath

-28 Days Later: The Aftermath is a graphic novel, as a continuation of the hit film 28 Days Later, written by Steve Niles and distributed by Fox Atomic Comics.
+28 Days Later: The Aftermath is a graphic novel, serving as a continuation to the film 28 Days Later.
+It was written by Steve Niles and distributed by Fox Atomic Comics.
 It was released on April 3, 2007.

+It was the first graphic novel released by publisher.

+Premise

 The book bridges the gap between the original film and its sequel film, 28 Weeks Later.
 It explores four interconnecting stories and delves deeper into the development of the Rage virus, the battle for survival that ensued once it was unleashed in London, and what it finally took to restore order in the ravaged city.

-28 Days Later: The Aftermath was the first graphic novel released by Fox Atomic Comics.

 Plot

 The Aftermath is divided into four stories ranging in setting from shortly before the outbreak to several months afterward.
 The first three stories each follow separate groups or individuals; the fourth story brings the survivors of these stories together for their ultimate fate.

 Stage 1: Development

 At an unspecified time before the initial outbreak, two scientists - the prudent Clive and the reckless Warren - are attempting to develop an inhibitor which can be used to control aggressive impulses in humans.
 Warren is able to secure a violent criminal as a human test subject after bribing a police officer.
 When the subject proves uncontrollable, Warren and Clive are forced to kill him and hide his body.
 Despite his misgivings about Warren and his ethics, Clive is now irrevocably tied to the project.

 Deciding that the only feasible means of widely disseminating the inhibitor is through a contagion, Warren genetically modifies the Ebola virus to carry it.
 However, the virus mutates and reverses the inhibitor's effect - 'Rage', a highly contagious virus that locks its victims within seconds into a permanent homicidal fury state, has been born.
 After a physical fight with Warren, Clive quits the project.
 Later, he makes a call from a public telephone to an eco-terrorist group called the Animal Freedom Front, then shoots himself in the head.

 Meanwhile, Warren talks to an unknown person on the telephone and informs him about the inhibitor's reverse effect.
 The man enlightens Warren that this could have "other applications" when the telephone suddenly cuts out.
 At this moment, Warren hears a strange noise coming from down the hall and seems distressed by it.
 He approaches a door noticing it was left open.
 Upon entering the door, Warren is abruptly ambushed by an ape that vomits in his face and infects him with Rage.
 It is implied that the chimp is one of the animal test subjects freed by the eco-terrorists, as seen at the start of the film 28 Days Later.